quantum-compiler/quartz/README.md

 ## Repository Organization

-See [organization](CODE_STRUCTURE.md) for more information about the organization of the Quartz code base.
+See [code structure](CODE_STRUCTURE.md) for more information about the organization of the Quartz code base.

 ## Contributing